 Common stockholders have voting rights of one vote per share and are entitled to elect two directors of the Company.
 The voting, dividend, and liquidation rights of the holders of common stock are subject to and qualified by the rights, powers, and preferences of preferred stockholders.

-During the period ended December 31, 2021, the Company issued 4,400,000 shares of common stock to founders for proceeds of \$4,400, or par value.
+During the period ended December 31, 2021, the Company issued 3,535,400 shares of common stock to founders for proceeds of \$4,400.
 Such are restricted and subject to vesting over four years.

 Restricted Common Stock